Yes No Share to Facebook

 Distinguishing the Tort of Assault from the Tort of Battery

-The tort of assault is often misunderstood with the tort of battery.
-Perhaps the confusion arises from similar misperceptions about assault within the criminal law.
-With the tort of assault, only a threat or fear of imminent harm by physical contact is required; however, it is the tort of battery that involves some actual physical contact.
+Tortious assault is commonly confused with tortious battery.
+The confusion appears to arise from similar misperception for assault in the criminal law context.
+Tortious assault, like criminal assault, requires only a threat or fear of imminent harm by violence or undesired physical contact.
+It is tortious battery that involves actual violence or undesired physical contact.

 The Law